Gaurav-137/AI-Powered-Study-Plan-Generator/README.md

 # AI‑Powered Study Plan Generator (Local‑First, No External AI)

 A React + TypeScript web app that creates personalised study schedules from your exam dates, subjects, and daily availability.
-It prioritises what to study and when, offers a drag‑and‑drop planner, and adapts when life happens — all without calling external AI APIs.
+It prioritises what to study and when, offers a drag‑and‑drop planner, and adapts when life happens, all without calling external AI APIs.

 > Note: This README is intentionally high‑level to protect the unique implementation.
 I’m happy to walk through the deeper technical details during an interview.